DE0CH/velarium/docs/ib/ib_docs.md

 This iteration reflects the added functionality of allowing users to bookmark paper and having users who have different permissions.

 #### Methods
-This class does not have have any method.
+This class does not have any method.

 ## Algorithm / DFD
 The following code is written in python-like pseudocode.